tensorpack/tensorpack/docs/tutorial/training-interface.md

 ```
 If you need more control (e.g., if you want to construct the callbacks after
 setting up the graph), you can write the above two lines by yourself instead.
+You don't need to construct a `TrainConfig` any more in that case.
+The function `launch_train_with_config` exists mainly for historical reasons.

 ### Keras Interface